mobilecoinfoundation/mcips/text/0042-partial-fill-rules.md

 An alternative design which we explored first attempted to use homomorphic properties of Pedersen commitments to verify correct partial fills without revealing them:

 * Amount shared secret is not needed.
-* Input rule verification data instead consists of a fraction, expressed as a u64 `numerator` and a u64 `denominator`.
+* An "Input rule verification data" field is added to TxIn, and contains the fill fraction, expressed as a u64 `numerator` and a u64 `denominator`.
 * To verify equations like `real_output >= num / denom * fractional_output`, we clear denominators and convert to a form `X >= 0`.
   `denominator * real_output - num * fractional_output >= 0`.
 Then we consider the LHS as a "partial fill verification commitment"
   and fold this into the range proofs that already exist in the transaction.
 It is not too hard to see that the counter-party can always